Making Tax Digital for VAT

 - receiving information from HMRC via the API platform.

 MTD is not completely paper-free, and it does not mean businesses are mandated to use digital invoices and receipts.
 Some records will still be kept in hard copy, such as the C79 import VAT certificate.
-However the actual recording of supplies made and received must be digital.
+However the actual recording of supplies made and received that must be digital.
 Where invoices and receipts aren’t held digitally, they should be kept in hard copy as usual for VAT purposes.

 The digital records required for MTD don’t have to be held in one place or one program.
 Businesses can keep digital records in a range of different compatible digital formats.
 The use of spreadsheets is allowed, in combination with add-on MTD software.

 If the information is prescribed as part of the ‘digital journey’, the mandatory submission process, it must transferred via ‘digital link.’
-The VAT Notice defines these.
+The new VAT Notice defines these.

 A digital link is a transfer or exchange of digital data between software programs, products or applications.
 Where a set of software products is used, there must be digital links between them, and once data is entered into software, any further transfer or modification must be via digital link.